auth0/lock/README.md

 #### Additional sign up fields

 Extra input fields can be added to the sign up screen with the `additionalSignUpFields` option.
 Every input must have a `name` and a `placeholder`, an `icon` url and a `validator` function can also be provided.
+Also, the initial value can be provided with the `prefill` option.
 The fields are rendered below the regular sign up input fields in the order they are provided.

 ```js
 var options = {